Fashoda Incident: Marchand expedition

+Kitchener's Advance

+As the commander of the Anglo-Egyptian army that had just defeated the forces of Muhammad Ahmad at the Battle of Omdurman (2 September 1898), Kitchener was in the process of reconquering Sudan in the name of the Egyptian Khedive.
+After the battle he opened sealed orders to investigate the French expedition, some 400 mi upriver.
+Kitchener arrived at Fashoda on 19 September, wearing an Egyptian Army uniform, and, in a meeting with Marchand on the same day, insisted on raising the Egyptian flag, at some distance from the French flag, a request which was accepted by Marchand, but on condition that the raising of the Egyptian flag does not prejudge the political status of the territory.

 Standoff at Fashoda

 Arrival of the Anglo-Egyptian troops at Fashoda.

 Both sides insisted on their right to Fashoda but agreed to wait for further instructions from home.
 The two commanders behaved with restraint and even a certain humour.
 Kitchener toasted Marchand with whisky, the drinking of which the French officer described as "one of the greatest sacrifices I ever made for my country".
 Kitchener inspected a French garden commenting "Flowers at Fashoda.
 Oh these Frenchmen!"
-More seriously the British distributed French newspapers detailing the political chaos caused by the Dreyfus affair, warning that France was in no condition to provide serious support for Marchand and his party.
+More seriously, the British distributed French newspapers detailing the political chaos caused by the Dreyfus affair, warning that France was in no condition to provide serious support for Marchand and his party.
 News of the meeting was relayed to Paris and London, where it inflamed the pride of both nations.
 Widespread popular outrage followed, each side accusing the other of naked expansionism and aggression.
 The crisis continued throughout September and October 1898.
 The Royal Navy drafted war orders and mobilized its reserves.